uea-teaching/web-based-programming/slides/lecture1.md

 We will use the 2D rendering context.

 There is also a 3D rendering context, WebGL, we will not explore that here.

+Other rendering contexts are proposed for the future.

 ::: notes
 Other contexts provide different types of rendering;